- Viper is an early-stage, low-sulfidation epithermal gold target, located in northeastern Nevada.

 - Work completed by Fronteer Gold in 2009 and 2010 defined multiple target areas on the basis of outcropping vein and vein/stockwork occurrences.
-Rock chip samples from the Pilot claims and from adjacent ground now under option to Logan include multiple values in excess of one ounce gold, and contain visible gold in outcrop.
+Rock chip samples from the Liberty claims and from adjacent ground now under option to Logan include multiple values in excess of one ounce gold, and contain visible gold in outcrop.
 A number of historic drill holes returned significant gold values.

 Location and Land Tenure